Hope and Hart = Hope for Strength and Hart for the lost heartbeat now never forgotten

-It’s never easy change is it, I just knew deep down that it was time to move away from a name that I had tried to make work for so long but in truth it just wasn’t.
+Change is never easy is it?
+I just knew deep down that it was time to move away from a name that I had tried to make work for so long, but in truth it just wasn’t.

 My journey into the world of entrepreneurship, wasn’t quite the normal one.
 This is not something I have spoken openly about before, but something that has been weighing very heavy on me, more so in recent weeks.

-So why Hope & Hart i hear you ask?
+So why Hope and Hart I hear you ask?

-The name came from my simple need for hope, to find strength getting my head around our baby loss, and hart is simply a play on words for a lost heartbeat, which will now never be forgotten.
+The name Hope and Hart came from my simple need for hope, to find strength getting my head around our baby loss, and hart is simply a play on words for a lost heartbeat, which will now never be forgotten.

 You always hear people say how children changed their life and how they can’t imagine them not being around.
 Our story was not one that I hoped to tell but that lost heartbeat has given me more then I thought possible, and I will be forever grateful for that.